vdenberg/twitter-titling-corpus/README.md

 - country: country the president was president of at the time of collection

-- stance: sentiment towards president, label meanings below
+- stance: positive, neutral or negative sentiment towards the president

-- naming form: automatically detected form used to refer to the president, label meanings below
+- naming form: form used to refer to president out of first-name (FN), last-name (LN), first-name last-name (FNLN), title last-name (TLN) and title first-name last-name (TFNLN)

-Stance label meanings:

-- -1: A supporter of the President would feel upset after reading this tweet

-- 0: A supporter of the President would feel no or mixed feelings

-- 1: A supporter of the President would feel glad after reading this tweet

-Naming form label meanings:

-- FN: first name

-- LN: last name

-- FNLN: first name + last name

-- TLN: title + last name

-- TFNLN: title + first name + last name

 # Reference